Bus safety

 Bus collision rates

 Many comment that buses are the safest passenger transport on the road but is this really accurate?
-It depends what you’re looking it.
+It depends on what you’re looking it.

 For example, if we compare how many fatalities there were per each passenger mile travelled by cars and buses, we see that per mile, car passengers have a seven-fold risk in comparison to bus passengers.

 Yet, if we consider the number of miles the vehicle travels (instead of passenger miles), we can see that there is a higher fatality rate in bus collisions.
 Cars, taxis and vans have around one-fifth of this risk.
-A reason for this is because buses in cities or urban areas are often travelling at low speeds and low mileages but their drivers negotiate complex junctions regularly and have to interact with motorcyclists, cyclists and pedestrians.
+A reason for this is that buses in cities or urban areas are often travelling at low speeds and low mileages but their drivers negotiate complex junctions regularly and have to interact with motorcyclists, cyclists and pedestrians.

 National fatality figures